Research Milestones

 “Long-term Outcomes in Patients with Treated Hydrocephalus” is published in the Journal of Neurosurgery (Pediatrics).
 Written by Nalin Gupta, MD, et. al., this article used information and statistics from the Hydrocephalus Association’s Database Registry.

-“Priorities for hydrocephalus research: report from a National Institutes of Health–sponsored workshop” is written by Jack Walker, M.D., Michael Williams, MD, and Pat McAllister, PhD, members of our MAB, and published in the Journal of Neurosurgery (Vol. 107 (5)).
+“Priorities for hydrocephalus research: a report from a National Institutes of Health-sponsored workshop” is written by Jack Walker, M.D., Michael Williams, M.D., and Pat McAllister, Ph.D., members of our MAB, and published in the Journal of Neurosurgery.

 2009

-The Hydrocephalus Research Initiative is launched, adding the funding and support of research to HA’s mission. $600,000 is raised towards the effort.
+The Board of Directors officially expands HA's mission to include the funding and support of research, formalizing our Research Program and prior research initiatives. $600,000 is raised towards the effort.

 2010